hwcrane/atari-DQL/readme.md

-# Atari Reinforcement Learning Agent
+# Atari Deep Reinforcement Learning Agent

 ![Trained Agent Video](pong.gif)

-This repository contains code for training and testing an Atari reinforcement learning agent using the Deep Q-Network (DQN) algorithm.
-The agent is capable of learning to play various Atari games provided by the OpenAI Gymnasium environment.
+This repository contains code for training and testing an Atari reinforcement learning agent based on [Deepminds orignal paper](https://arxiv.org/pdf/1312.5602.pdf), modified to use the [Double Deep Q-Network algorithm](https://arxiv.org/pdf/1509.06461.pdf).
+The agent is capable of learning to play various Atari games provided by the Gymnasium environment.
+Pytorch is used for the Deep Q-Networks, with tensorboard to display training metrics.

 ## Overview